lambdaclass/cairo_native/docs/execution_walkthrough.md

 This is where the trampoline comes in.
 It's a simple assembler function that does three things:

-1. Fill in the 6 or 8 argument registers with the first values in the data pointer and copy the rest into the stack as-is (no stack alignment or anything, we guarantee from the Rust side that the stack will end up properly aligned).
+1. Fill in the 6 or 8 argument registers (for x86 or ARM respectively) with the first values in the data pointer and copy the rest into the stack as-is (no stack alignment or anything, we guarantee from the Rust side that the stack will end up properly aligned).
 2. Invoke the function pointer.